Olympus OM-D E-M10 Mark III Snap Verdict

 - Sensor size: Four Thirds type (17.3 x 13mm)

 - Effective pixel count: 16.1 million

 - Lens mount: Micro Four Thirds

 The Olympus OM-D E-M10 Mark III is a high quality compact system or mirrorless camera with an extensive feature set that includes a good viewfinder, a tilting touchscreen and shooting modes that are designed to suit novice and experienced photographers.

-We haven’t been able to examine the raw files yet but the jpegs look good throughout the sensitivity range with pleasant colours, nice exposure and noise that is controlled well.
+The images look good throughout the sensitivity range with pleasant colours, nice exposure and noise that is controlled well.
 Read on to find out how the E-M10 III performed in our tests, or watch our Olympus OM-D E-M10 Mark III review video above.

 What is the Olympus OM-D E-M10 Mark III?